Wall-crossing from Lagrangian Cobordisms: Cobordisms and mutations

-where $(m^{\pm}_{\pm})_{=0}=m^1_{\CM(L^\pm)}$ are the Morse differentials.
-If the ideal $A^+\to A^0$ was null-homotopic --- equivalently if $(m^{+}_{0})_{=0}$ was an isomorphism --- then $\CM(K_{\mu_D})$ would be a mapping cocylinder.
+where $(\underline{m})^{\pm;\pm}=m^1_{\CM(L^\pm)}$ are the Morse differentials.
+If the ideal $A^+\to A^0$ was null-homotopic --- for example if $(\underline{m})^{+;0}$ was an isomorphism --- then $\CM(K_{\mu_D})$ would be a mapping cocylinder.
 We will further decompose this cochain complex by identifying subspaces of $\CM(L^\pm)$ which correspond to the mutation direction and tease out exactly how our complex fails to be a mapping cocylinder.

-The kernel of $(m^{+}_{0})_{=0}$ is one dimensional.
+The kernel of $(\underline{m})^{+;0}$ is one dimensional.
 We pick an element $c^{u+}$ which generates the kernel so that we may write:

-Let us now define $E^+:=((m^{+}_{0})_{=0})^{-1}(E^0)$.
-Pick an element $c^{w+}$ so that $(m^{+}_{0})_{=0}(c^{w^+})=x^+$ and the classes $c^{w+}$ and $c^{u+}$ now span the $E^+$. \begin{remark} The class $c^{u+}$ is determined completely by the cobordism as the Morse homology class whose downward flow space is the surgery disk.
-However, the selection of $c^{w+}$ requires a choice similar to the choices required to produce local coordinates on the moduli space of Lagrangian tori. \end{remark} Furthermore, we pick a splitting

-This can be done so that the restriction of the Morse differential produces an isomorphism $\CM(L^+)/E^+\to \CM(L^0).$ We repeat the same choices for the $L^+$ side.
-Notice that if $L^+, L^-$ are tori, then $E^\pm=CM^1(L^\pm)$.
-With this description, the non-cylindricity of $\CM(K_{\mu_D})$ exactly corresponds to the non-surjectivity of the map $(m^{+}_{0})_{=0}$ in the diagram:
+Let us now restrict to the 1-cochains $E^\pm:=CM^1(L^\pm)$.Pick elements $c^{w\pm}\in E^\pm$ so that $(\underline{m})^{\pm ;0}(c^{w^\pm})=x^\pm$.
+Then the classes $c^{w\pm}$ and $c^{u\pm}$ now span the $E^\pm$. \begin{remark} The class $c^{u+}$ is determined completely by the cobordism as the Morse cohomology class whose downward flow space is the surgery disk.
+However, the selection of $c^{w+}$ requires a choice similar to the choices required to produce local coordinates on the moduli space of Lagrangian tori in \cref{sec:examples}. \end{remark} With this description, the non-cylindricity of $\CM(K_{\mu_D})$ exactly corresponds to the non-surjectivity of the map $(\underline{m})^{+;0}$ in the diagram: